faonbr/faoncloud/blog/content/posts/oci-host-apps-part-1.md

   * Create a regional private subnet.

   * This subnet's Security List needs to contain a rule to allow egress communication to the internet through a NAT Gateway.
-This allows you to install O.S. and database packages directly from the internet using `sudo yum install` or `apt-get install` commands depending on the operating system.
+This allows you to install O.S. and database packages directly from the internet using `sudo yum install <app>` or `sudo apt-get install <app>` commands depending on the operating system.

   ![Backend Subnet](/uploads/oci/oci-backend-subnet-details.jpg)